johnlee1/learn/artificial-intelligence/machine-learning/supervised-learning.md

 #### Curse of Dimensionality
 As the number of features or dimensions grows, the amount of data we need to generalize accurately also grows exponentially.

+## Ensemble Learning
+Ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.

+#### Boosting
+Boosting involves incrementally building an ensemble by training each new model instance to emphasize the training instances that previous models mis-classified.

 ## Computational Learning Theory
 In computer science, computational learning theory (or just learning theory) is a subfield of Artificial Intelligence devoted to studying the design and analysis of machine learning algorithms.
 It has three important components:
 + defining learning components